paul-r9/acsd_2024-08/README.md

 Welcome to A-CSD class repository.

-If you'd like to get a head-start on the class, you can make an edit to this repo and commit the change.
+If you'd like to get a head-start on the class, you can make an edit to this Readme file and commit the change.
 This will confirm you're all set to participate in the the coding exercises.

 Give it a try!
 Add you your name between the lines below.
 ___